Stability and chaos in dynamical last passage percolation: The case of long excursions: deriving Theorem

 The value $L$, which we call the {\em dominant scale}, satisfies $2^L \leq n^{1 - \beta}$.
 Definition~\ref{d.excursion} specified the notion of an $(\alpha,1-\chi)$-slender excursion.
-Our analysis may proceed only on the understanding that such excursions are rare.
+Recall that we have indicated that ruling out slender excursions in an important part of our argument.
 The following result, whose proof we provide in the next subsection via an input from~\cite{NearGroundStates}, provides the needed input in this regard.
 It sets the value of the exponent $\beta>0$ that specifies the division between long and short excursions.

 \begin{proposition} Let $\mathsf{Slender}(\alpha,\beta,1-\chi)$ denote the event that there exists an $(\alpha,1-\chi)$-slender excursion between $\rho_n^0$ and $\rho_n^t$ whose scale $\ell$ satisfies $2^\ell \leq n^{1-\beta}$.
 Recall from \eqref{e.taucondition} that $\tau_0=(\log n)^{-q}.$ There exist positive $\alpha_0$, $\chi_0$ and~$h$ such that, for $\alpha \geq \alpha_0$, and any $0< \beta<1$, $\chi \in (0,\chi_0)$ and $n \geq n_0$, where $n_0$ is determined by $\beta$. \end{proposition}